 But at least the South African wine scene is extremely easy for outsiders to understand.
 I can think of no other country which has a single annual, thoroughly comprehensive and recognisably definitive guide to the wines produced there.
 Ex foreign correspondent turned winemaker John Platter gave his name to it even though he is no longer involved in Platter’s South African Wine Guide.

-A couple of weeks ago I tasted a selection of Platter five and 4.5 star wines in London, and very impressed I was too – especially in view of the retail prices which are a fraction of what similar quality California wines would cost, and many look very good value compared with their Australian counterparts.
+A couple of weeks ago I tasted a selection of Platter 5- and 4.5-star wines in London, and very impressed I was too – especially in view of the retail prices which are a fraction of what similar quality California wines would cost, and many look very good value compared with their Australian counterparts.
 Following modern mores, and as is my wont on my website, I gave each wine a score out of 20.
 I am habitually stingy with point so 17 is a very good mark for me.
 (For example, I gave a mere 55 out of the thousands of red bordeaux 2004 a mark of 17 or above.)
-I tasted a total of 55 five and 4.5 star wines and ended up giving a score of 17 or more to one Chenin Blanc, five Sauvignon Blancs (an impressive total), five Chardonnays, two Sauvignon/Semillon blends, one Pinot Noir, two Shiraz/Syrahs and a full eight Cabernet Sauvignon/Bordeaux blends, making that 44 per cent of all wines tasted.
+I tasted a total of 55 wines that had been awarded 5 and 4.5 stars and ended up giving a score of 17 or more to one Chenin Blanc, five Sauvignon Blancs (an impressive total), five Chardonnays, two Sauvignon/Semillon blends, one Pinot Noir, two Shiraz/Syrahs and a full eight Cabernet Sauvignon/Bordeaux blends, making that 44% of all wines tasted.

 See my full tasting notes on all these wines.